noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - use hcl, but it accepts json for ACLs
 - the default and root polices cant be deleted
+- describe enabled authorizations for paths,
+- you associate users & machines with policies, which authorize actions on paths

   - default: a common set of permissions assigned to all tokens by default